rpuntaie/blog/cryptocurrency_as_money.rst

 centrally imposed to keep the advantage and power.

 The distribution of information is the first step to fairness.
-The fact
+The following crypto properties help towards fairness:

-- that the ledger is public,
+- The ledger is public.
-- that smart contracts are programmed and can be reviewed before adoption and
+- Smart contracts are programmed and can be reviewed before adoption.
-- that neither can be modified afterwards and
+- Neither can be modified afterwards.
-- that this can be done without the need to trust a third party
+- Smart contracts can be done without the need to trust a third party.

-helps towards fairness.

 Extra fairness effort on top of the public ledger is still needed, though.
 The DAO needs its own purpose, its own constitution, local consensus rules, The data for a specific DAO needs to be made conveniently manageable for its members according to the DAO's constitution.